UjjS/Todo-List/README.md

 - Special thanks to the creators of the fonts used in this project: [Font Family Name](Link to Font)

 Enjoy using the To-Do List Web Application!
-If you encounter any issues or have suggestions for improvements, feel free to [submit an issue](#) (replace `#` with the link to your repository's issue tracker).
+If you encounter any issues or have suggestions for improvements, feel free to [submit an issue](Issue Tracker)

-Happy task managing!